 Properly fostering the Capital Region’s economic assets is a top priority for BRAC and its allies.
 With the creation of the Regional Innovation Strategy, BRAC has developed a game plan for nurturing these assets and the high-growth entrepreneurial companies that come with them.
-The strategy recommends two key points that BRAC, and other regional stakeholders, must carry-out over the next few years.
+The strategy recommends two key points that BRAC, and other regional stakeholders, must continue to carry out.
 The first is the creation of a regional innovation organization that will align the area’s three incubators and be a “one-stop-shop” for the area’s entrepreneurs.
 The second is the development of a true university research park modeled after the premier research parks across the country.

 The Innovation Economy in Louisiana

 Louisiana leaders are increasingly embracing innovation-based economic development goals as high social and political priorities.
 The Innovation Economy in Louisiana analyzes how Louisiana’s strategic focus on innovation as a basis for economic development can ensure that the state is prepared to compete in a 21st century environment.
 The paper describes four components necessary for a comprehensive strategy for a statewide innovation ecosystem: research and commercialization, entrepreneurship and workforce development, risk capital, and coordinating authority at the state level.

 Advancing PBRC to Preeminence: Securing Louisiana’s Knowledge-based Economic Foundation